 A permanent full time teacher is allotted 11 sick days at full salary plus 120 days at 90% salary (plus any additional top-up from last year's 11 days) with appropriate medical documentation.
 Top-up explanation: If there are any of your 11 days from last year that were unused, they will be chopped up into 10% parts to top up the 90% days.
 So each unused 100% day from last year = 10 more days topped up to 100% this year.

-Here is what is expected in terms of documentation for our members: If you are off for less than 3 days in a row, you call in sick to your school.
-If you are off for 3 or more days in a row, you call in sick to your school and you will need an Abilities Form completed which you will send to the Disability Management Department.
+Here is what is expected in terms of documentation for our members: If you are off for 1 or 2 days in a row, you call in sick to your school.
+If you are off for more than 2 days in a row, you call in sick to your school and you will need an Abilities Form completed which you will send to the Disability Management Department.

 As an OSSTF member with an LTD plan through OTIP, you also benefit from the free services provided by OTIP.
 To access any of these OTIP programs, contact the District Office or your Branch President for the LTD plan contract number.